Eritrea with Timkat (Round 11)

 Overnight in Keren.

-Day 3 – Back to Asmara, Asmara City Tour
+Jan 25th (Day 8) – Back to Asmara, Asmara city tour

 Things we will visit include: Fiat Tagliero building, Cinema Roma, Cinema Imperio, Saint Joseph Cathedral, Medemer Market, and the famous bowling center, among other things.